ncredinburgh/JavaForSmallTeams/GLOSSARY.md

 #  Direct inputs

-The inputs that a SUT directly receives via it's interface (i.e method parameters)
+The inputs that a SUT directly receives via its interface (i.e method parameters)

 # Direct outputs

-The outputs a SUT directly returns via it's interface (i.e method return values)
+The outputs a SUT directly returns via its interface (i.e method return values)

 # Indirect inputs